hdinsight/hdinsight.github.io/spark/mdsclient_issue.md

 ```

 Resolution:
-*    Execute following command to create a soft link and this command would resolve the Spark-Submit hang issue.
+*    Execute following command on hn0 & hn1 to create a soft link, that points to the right jar file.
+This command would resolve the Spark-Submit hang issue.
+But continue with the next step to resolve the high CPU issue.
-*    Restart all Spark, its related Services(Thrift and Livy), after the services are back you should not see high CPU utilization

 ```
 sudo ln -sf /usr/lib/hdinsight-logging/mdsdclient-1.0.jar $SPARK_HOME/jars/mdsdclient-1.jar
 ```
+*    Restart all Spark and related services like Thrift server, Livy etc through Ambari, after the services restart you should not see high CPU utilization.